 He hasn’t lived since then in his family’s former home, Chihuahua.
 “I grew up here.
-I’ve been here my entire life.
-Any time we’ve gone, back, it was for an emergency.”
+I’ve been here my entire life.”
+And when people do go back and forth, it’s for emergencies only, he said.

 Bianca Acosta’s family lived in the United States long before she made the crossing.